 - No production is scheduled to maintain the safety & reliability of existing nuclear stockpile.
-Instead it is for new-design nuclear weapons (the W87-1 & W93). - A 2006 independent study concluded pits last at least a century.
+Instead it is for new-design nuclear weapons. - A 2006 independent study concluded pits last at least a century.
 Livermore Lab: Pu >150 years. - At least 15,000 existing pits are stored at the Pantex Plant near Amarillo, Texas. - Future pits will be heavily modified, possibly raising reliability issues, thereby degrading national security and/or prompting resumed testing.